caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ##### Optimization 1: Avoid rework

 Our first would work just fine.
 Let's see how expensive it is.
 For every character, we loop through every other character.
 This means our first run will visit N elements.
 The next iteration will visit N-1.
 Next one will be N-2.
 You get it.
-Hence, the number of steps our algorithm need to terminate is: N + (N-1) + (N-2) + ... + 1.
-As showed in problem #2, this behaviour means our algorithm runs in quadratic time: O(n^2).
+Hence, the number of steps our algorithm needs to terminate is: N + (N-1) + (N-2) + ... + 1.
+As shown in problem #2, this behaviour means our algorithm runs in quadratic time: O(n^2).

 Can we do better?
 Do you not feel like we're doing some rework over here?
 We're running an inner loop to count coincidences, is that necessary?
 Can't we just keep a counter map with the number of coincidences of each character?
 Think about it for a second.
 Your brain is implicitly keeping a map with the number of times it sees a letter.
 Can't we just do the same?
-We're effectively changing the problem from "find the most repeated char" to "count the number of ocurrences for each char".
+We're effectively changing the problem from "find the most repeated char" to "count the number of occurrences for each char".

 Let's see how our final algorithm looks like.
 Code snippet is shown in JavaScript.